Frequently Asked Questions

 - What documentation is needed to receive disability services?

-Students wishing to receive disability services must self-identify and provide proper documentation to the Academic Success Center.
+Students wishing to receive accommodation or accessibility services must self-identify and provide proper documentation to the Academic Success Center.
 Such documentation includes individual education plans, psychological assessments, and/or medical records.
 These reports must validate the disabling condition.

 Verification of psychiatric and psychological disabilities can be provided by a licensed clinical social worker (LCSW), licensed professional counselor (LPC), psychologist, psychiatrist or neurologist.
 The licensed health care professional must be an impartial third party not employed by Glenville State College and must not have a familial relationship to the student.Familial relationship for the purposes of providing medical verification means student or treatment provider in the relationship of husband, wife, father, mother, brother, sister, son, daughter, uncle, aunt, nephew, niece, grandfather, grandmother, grandson or granddaughter, or any of those relationships arising as a result of marriage (for example, brother-in-law).